Improved heralded single-photon source with a photon-number-resolving superconducting nanowire detector: Results

+The reduction of $g^2(0)$ shown in Fig.~\ref{fig:g2_postfit} demonstrates a suppression of multi-photon events.
+A maximum reduction of $\text{ }0.118\pm0.012$ at $\mu =0.327\pm0.007$ is observed; it is more clearly indicated in the inset of Fig.~\ref{fig:g2_postfit}.

+The data and fit for $\mu<<1$ is presented in Fig.~\ref{fig:g2_postfit_zommed}.
+Configurations (ii) and (i) are denoted by orange and blue colors, respectively, with the data indicated by large dots and the fit by solid curves.
+To give context, orange and blue dotted lines indicate the $\mu$ corresponding to a $g^2(0)$ of $7\times 10^{-3}$ (gray dashed line) measured in Ref. \cite{kaneda2019high}, Specifically, we observe a $25\%$ improvement in $\mu$, from $4\times 10^{-3}$ (orange dotted line) with configuration (ii), to $5\times 10^{-3}$ (blue dotted line) with configuration (i).

-Next, we estimate the performance of our experiment with future improvements (see Sec.
-5).
-We calculate $g^2(0)$ using the properties of our PNR detector (purple dashed line) and those of a nearly ideal PNR detector (red dashed line) for a high-efficiency single-mode SPDC source.
-We assume efficiencies of $\eta_{s_1}=\eta_{s_2}=\eta_{i}=0.87$, which are the product of the coupling (0.91) and detector (0.96) efficiencies from Refs. \cite{kaneda2016heralded} and \cite{akhlaghi2015waveguide}, respectively, and are among the best achieved to date.
-With these upgrades, for a $g^2(0)$ of $7\times 10^{-3}$, we predict an improved $\mu=8.7\times 10^{-3}$ (purple cross) and $\mu = 1.4\times 10^{-2}$ (red cross) using our PNR SNSPD and a nearly ideal PNR detector, respectively.
+To estimate the performance of our experiment with future improvements, we calculate $g^2(0)$ using the properties of our PNR detector ($k=3.45$, green curve) and those of a PNR detector with a higher tree depth ($k=10$, red curve).
+We also assume higher path efficiencies of $\eta_{s_1}=\eta_{s_2}=\eta_{i}=0.87$, which are the product of the coupling (0.91) and detector (0.96) efficiencies from Refs.~\cite{kaneda2016heralded} and \cite{akhlaghi2015waveguide}, respectively, and are among the best-achieved to date.
+With these upgrades, for a $g^2(0)$ of $7\times 10^{-3}$ (gray dashed line), we predict an improved $\mu=20.5\times 10^{-3}$ (green curve) and $\mu = 26.7\times 10^{-3}$ (red curve) using our PNR SNSPD and a nearly ideal PNR detector, respectively.